jadzeidan/user-guides/_includes/shared/setup.md

 ![alt text]({% link assets/images/BitBox01_setup/bb01_setup3.png %})

 ### Step 4: Set device password
 Now please set and confirm your device password.
 This password is needed whenever you want to use your {{include.product}}.
-It password can be changed later.
+It can be changed later.

 Click "Set device password"
 ![alt text]({% link assets/images/BitBox01_setup/bb01_setup4.png %})

 ### Step 5: Create wallet and microSD card backup
 Next your wallet will be created.
-For that your microSD card needs to be plugged in, so that the backup file can be saved on it.
+For that your microSD card needs to be inserted, so that the backup file can be saved on it.

-If your have not yet plugged in a microSD card, please do so now and click "Set recovery password now".
+If your have not yet inserted a microSD card into your {{ include.product }}, please do so now and click "Set recovery password now".
 ![alt text]({% link assets/images/BitBox01_setup/bb01_setup5.png %})

 ### Step 6: Set recovery password
-In this step you will set the recovery password that protects your backup microSD card.
+In this step you will set the recovery password that protects your wallet backup on the microSD card.

 This password can **NOT** be changed later.